Why Gatsby and Contentful Work Well Together

 • calls to action

 The later the content model is considered, the more likely the frontend layer becomes a set of workarounds.
-Gatsby and Contentful work best when modelling and frontend templates are designed together.
+Gatsby and Contentful work best when modelling and templates are designed together.

-Gatsby Turns Content into Static Pages
+Gatsby Turns CMS Content into Static Pages

-Gatsby's build process fetches data, creates pages, processes images, and outputs static files.
+Gatsby's build process fetches data, creates pages, processes images and outputs static files.

 For content sites, that gives a useful tradeoff: